stephengold/jolt-jni/README.md

 Android Jolt JNI comes pre-built as a pair of multi-platform libraries, one for each build type.
 (The only build flavor provided is "Sp".)
-Both libraries are downloadable from Maven Central under the "jolt-jni-Android" artifact ID.
+Both libraries can be downloaded from Maven Central under the "jolt-jni-Android" artifact ID.

 Build types:  use "Debug" native libraries for development and troubleshooting,